lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 5. Update that 2.15.0 is released.
 6. Added the MS Paint logo[4], and updated example code to be slightly more clear (it's not string concatenation).
 7. Reported on iPhones being affected by the vulnerability, and included local reproduction code + steps.
+8. Updated example code to use Log4j2 syntax.

 ### References